These circular routes will take you over babbling becks and through breathtaking moorland, before dropping you back off at the start.

-The Ripley Circular starts at Main Street, Ripley, Harrogate, North Yorkshire, HG3 3AX.
+Start at Main Street, Ripley, Harrogate, North Yorkshire, HG3 3AX.
+Check out the route.

 Horton-in-Ribblesdale and Pen-y-ghent

-The Pen-y-ghent Circular starts at Horton-in-Ribblesdale Yorkshire Dales National Car Park, Yorkshire Dales National Park Centre, Horton-in-Ribblesdale, North Yorkshire, BD24 0HF.
+Start at Horton-in-Ribblesdale Yorkshire Dales National Car Park, Yorkshire Dales National Park Centre, Horton-in-Ribblesdale, North Yorkshire, BD24 0HF.
+Check out the route.

 Brimham Rocks and Pateley Bridge

-The Brimham Rocks to Pateley Bridge Circular starts at Brimham Rocks, Summerbridge, Harrogate, North Yorkshire, HG3 4DW.
+Start at Brimham Rocks, Summerbridge, Harrogate, North Yorkshire, HG3 4DW.
+Check out the route.